MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences

+\textbf{Temporal Edges.} In addition to $\phi_{ij}$, we also assign a temporal label $\tau_{ij}$ to each $e_{ij}$.
+Depending on the temporal order of $v_i$ and $v_j$ connected by $e_{ij}$, we determine the value of $\tau_{ij}$ to be either of $\{\text{past, present, future}\}$.
+For nodes from the same modality, the temporal orders can be easily determined by comparing their order of occurrences.
+To determine the temporal orders for nodes across different modalities, we first roughly align the two modalities with our pseudo-alignment.
+Then the temporal order can be simply read out.

-Specifically, we mark edges incident from nodes in the past (source node happens earlier in time than target node) with edge temporal identifier ``past"; we mark the edges incident from nodes in the future (source node happens later in time than target node) with edge temporal identifier ``future"\footnote{Note, in online cases where future information is not available these edges can be removed.}; all other edges are marked with ``present".
-Within a single modality, determining a past, present or future edge can be easily done by comparing the positions of the nodes that it connects.
-However, there is no definition of ``earlier" or ``later" between nodes from two different modalities, due to the unaligned nature of our input sequences.
+\textbf{Pseudo-Alignment.} As mentioned above, it is simple to determine the temporal edge types for nodes in a single modality.
+However, there is no clear definition of ``earlier" or ``later" across two modalities, due to the unaligned nature of our input sequences.
 To this end, we introduce the pseudo-alignment heuristic that coarsely defines the past, present and future connections between nodes across two modalities.
-Given a node from one modality, our pseudo-alignment heuristic first determines a set of nodes in the other modality that should be considered as ``present" with respect to the given node.
-All nodes in the other modality that exists after this set of ``present" nodes are considered ``future" nodes, and all those before are considered ``past" nodes.
-Then similar to the unimodal scenario, incident edges from the ``future" nodes are marked as ``future", and all those from the ``past" are marked as ``past".
+Given a node $v_i$ from one modality $\pi_i$, our pseudo-alignment first determines a set of nodes $\mathbfcal{V}_{i, present}$ in the other modality that can be aligned to $v_i$ and considered as ``present".
+All nodes in the other modality that exists after $\mathbfcal{V}_{i, present}$ are considered ``future" $\mathbfcal{V}_{i, future}$, and all those before are considered $\mathbfcal{V}_{i, past}$.
+Once the coarse temporal order is established, the cross-modal temporal edge types can be easily determined.
+Figure \ref{fig:alignment} shows an example of such pseudo-alignment, and more details regarding the calculations can be found in Appendix \ref{sec:appendix_pseudo_align}.

-In order to determine the set of ``present" nodes for the given node, we treat one modality as ``buckets" and try to distribute along time the nodes in the other modality into each of the ``buckets" as \textit{evenly} as possible.
-Figure \ref{fig:alignment} shows an example of our pseudo-alignment.
-For more details, please refer to the Appendix.